wxt98/gophercise_1/README.md

 go run main.go
 ```

+## Further implementation
 Pending implementation of a time limit.
+Pending functionality to allow users to customize the CSV file used via a flag.